 Finally, the retail traders are the smaller market participants who are mostly on the wrong side of the market.
 Their sentiments are never all that essential to the market meaning that they can’t move the market.

-How to interpret the Commitments Of Traders report
+How to red the Commitments Of Traders report in FX

-To explain this section, We will use the chart below.
+To explain this section, We will use the chart above.